augustoroman/sandwich/examples/2-advanced/README.md

   error handler decides what format to respond in.
 * Early exit of the middleware chain via the sandwich.Done error <br/>
   See `CheckForFakeLogin()` for usage.
-* Auto-generating handler code <br/>
-  Besides using the normal sandwich middleware flow, this example also shows how to generate & use auto-generated handlers.
-See the "auto_handlers.go" file for an example of the generated code, and the /auto/* endpoints use the automatic handlers.

 ## Google Login (Oauth2 Authentication)